leylabmpi/Struo2/README.md

 This is useful for mapping between GTDB and NCBI taxonomies.
 The mapping is based on the GTDB archaeal and bacterial metadata tables, which contain both GTDB and NCBI taxonomic lineages.

+# Tutorials

+See the [Struo2 wiki](https://github.com/leylabmpi/Struo2/wiki) for tutorials on database generation and updating.

 # FAQ